Hospice Care for Lung Cancer Patients

 What Is Hospice Care?

 For late-stage (mostly stage 4) lung cancer patients, curative treatment options may not be available.
 At this point, the best thing for the patient is to focus on their quality of life moving forward.
-Minimizing disease symptoms and providing counseling support towards the end of life are a few ways how hospice care can help lung cancer patients.
+Minimizing disease symptoms and providing counseling support towards the end of life are a few ways how hospice care helps lung cancer patients.

 The interdisciplinary health care team at the patient’s hospital usually manages this type of support.
 There’s usually one head doctor or medical director who manages the entire team.
 Besides medical professionals, hospice support services can include providing equipment, medicine and supplies, relief for caregivers (short-term), and mental, emotional, and spiritual support.